magnuspalmblad/magnuspalmblad.github.io/_posts/2022-11-14-Altauthors.md

 Magnus Palmblad (second first, first last and non-corresponding author) &nbsp;
 &nbsp;
+This post is a collaboration with [Ben Neely](https://neely.github.io/).
 &nbsp;
 This blog post reflects the opnions of the author only, and not those of any employer or publisher.
 &nbsp;